Enrolling in subjects - Section contents

 If you change your mind and want to add or remove subjects in your Study Plan, you can do this yourself.

-Changing subjects is the process of swapping your subject selections while they are still ‘Planned’.
-You can change your optional subject selections by using the ‘Change’ function in your study plan.
+Changing subjects is the process of swapping your subject selections while they are still ‘Planned’ in your Study Plan.
 Learn more on how to change subjects.

 If you have already enrolled in subjects for the upcoming semester, withdrawing from a subject will un-enrol you from it.
 You may choose to withdraw from a subject if you want to either change subjects or reduce your study load.
 There are three critical dates you must keep in mind to manage your study program.You can review these dates by checking the subject entry in the Handbook.

 - The last date to self-enrol is important to know if you are withdrawing from a subject to change into another subject.
 After the last date to self-enrol, you will need to submit a subject change request via the Enrolment Variation form.
 Depending on when your request is submitted, there may be consequences for your academic record and/or fee liability.